 The asset values in the chart above are measured as of the Valuation Date.
 They also are "actuarial values."
 Actuarial values differ from market values in that they do not fluctuate daily based on changes in the stock or other markets.
 Actuarial values smooth out those fluctuations and can allow for more predictable levels of future contributions.
+Additionally, the asset values in the chart above do not include the amount of the special financial assistance since that amount was not received until May, 2023.

 Despite the fluctuations, market values tend to show a clearer picture of a plan's funded status at a given point in time.
-The asset values in the chart below are market values and are measured on the last day of the Plan Year.
-The chart also includes the year-end market value of the Plan's assets for each of the two preceding plan years.
+The asset values in the chart below are year-end market values for the Plan Year and two preceding plan years.
+The asset value in the chart below for December 31, 2023 includes the amount of the